cylc/cylc-admin/docs/proposal-new-output-syntax.md

 The pseudo output `:finish` (which means "succeed or fail") cannot be optional.
-The only way for a task not to finish is if its job gets stuck in an infinite loop (use execution timeout) or if it never started running (use submit-fail).
+The only way for a task not to finish is if its job gets stuck in an infinite loop (use execution timeout) or if it never started running in the first place.

-The new optional output syntax cannot be used with family collective psuedo output triggers because it would be difficult to interpret that in terms of optional/required success of each individual member, which is what we need.
+The new optional output syntax cannot be used with family collective psuedo output triggers because it is difficult to interpret that in terms of the success status of each individual member, which is what we need.
 Instead we have different optional/required defaults for each collective pseudo-output.
 See [Family Triggers](#Family-Triggers) below.